gyoung25/Date-Standardizer/README.md

 Assumptions: dates missing a day will be assigned the first day of the month, 01.
 Dates missing a day and month will be assigned January first of the given year.

 date_standardizer_LSTMs.py:

-This code is based on an assignment from the DeepLearning.AI's Coursera course titled Sequence Models.
-I have expanded on the assignment by writing two models with different architectures and writing a helper function that facilitates model evaluation.

 **Skills demonstrated:** LSTMs, attention, RNNs, NLP, tensorflow, data processing, model evaluation, general coding